genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_dbmon.md

 	------------------------------------------------------------------------------------------
 ```
 ### First and Last
 If you are interested in selecting the `first` or the `last` record, you can use the `first` or `last` along with the index name.
 After selecting a record, to be able to see it in the dbmon, you need to run the `show` command.
-In the following example, we are going to select the first record in the **TRADE** table using the index **TRADE_BY_ID**.
+In the following example, we are going to select the first record in the **TRADE** table using the index **TRADE_BY_ID**, although we could perform the same operation using a view index.

 ```javascript
 DbMon:TRADE>first TRADE_BY_ID